 In the School of Psychology, we’re committed to conducting innovative, high quality and socially relevant research which directly informs our teaching.
-The Psychology Research Hub includes the Culture and Social Psychology Group (CUSP), Forensic Cognition Research Group, and a growing strength in counselling psychology.
+The Psychology Research Hub includes the Culture and Social Psychology Group (CUSP), Forensic Cognition Research Group, Networking Families Research Group and a growing strength in counselling psychology.
 Many psychology staff based in the Faculty of Arts and Social Sciences also play an active role in University based research groups:

 Harm & Evidence Research Collaborative (HERC) unites contemporary practice-based research and critical policy analysis in crime, harm, policing, criminal justice and criminalisation, with an awareness of historical, psychological and social contexts.